Joshokelola/StudyNotes/CSC407/Intro to computer graphics.md

 - **Graphical user interface**: this is used to help users to utilise the software more easily and efficiently.
 # What are some characteristics of computer graphics?
 - The **interactive nature and the preview capability of computer processing**: one can create a drawing without the need for physical drawing instruments without a lot of effort.
 You can easily view in different angles and change to different styles easily and get a satisfactory result.
 - It's user friendly making its operation an easy task.
-Many computer based packages have made it very easy for people with some basic computer training to make us
+Many computer based packages have made it very easy for people with some basic computer training to make use these packages to produce complicated drawings.
+- The production value of graphic packages is high a